 Ronald and Eileen Weiser Professor of European and Eurasian Studies, Department of Political Science, University of Michigan

-Welcome to my home page.
+Welcome!
 I am a professor in the Department of Political Science and the director of the Weiser Center for Europe and Eurasia and the Weiser Center for Emerging Democracies at the University of Michigan.
 My research interests include political parties, state development and transformation, informal political institutions, religion and politics, and post-communist politics.

 In my first book, I examined the paradox of the communist successor parties in East Central Europe: incompetent as authoritarian rulers of the communist party-state, several then succeeded as democratic competitors after the collapse of these communist regimes in 1989.